GDSC-CAU/Wiro-Flutter-App/README.md

 We took 3rd and 11th SDGs to deal with this society problem.

-The Wiro App sends two notifications with Mission or CheckList each day, tracking the user's responses to ensure they are staying in touch with.
+Overall process of our solution is as follows.

+  1. Each user get two notifications each day.
+One is a Mission, another one is a Checklist.
+  2. Users completes the missions or reply to the checklists they received.
-If a user fails to communicate with app for certain amount of time, an SOS message is automatically sent to their family, caregivers, or hospital, thus preventing potential tragedies.
+  3. If there is no complete/reply sign, or out Deep Learning Algorithm decided that a user is in danger, it automatically sends SOS sign to ther family, caregivers, thus preventing potential tragedies.

 ### Target SDGs